The Hartree and Hartree-Fock equations in Lebesgue $L^p$ and Fourier-Lebesgue $\hat{L}^p$ spaces: Introduction

 \end{theorem} We note that formally the solution of (\#) satisfies (see e.g, \cite{carles2015higher}) the conservation of mass:

 Exploiting this mass conservation law, Proposition \ref{miF} below, Strichartz estimates, and blow-up alternative, we prove the above global existence.

 \begin{Remark} The sign of $\kappa$ in Hartree and Fock terms determines the defocusing and focusing character of the nonlinearity.
-We shall see that this character will play no role in our analysis, as we do not use the conservation of energy of $(\#)$ to achieve global existence.
-This contrasts with well-posedness scenario in $H^{s}(\R^3)$.
-For example, in \cite[Theorem 2.4]{frohlich2007dynamical} it is proved that radially symmetric data with negative energy lead to blow-up solutions in finite time. \end{Remark} We now turn our attention to the well-posedness of $(\#)$ in the Fourier-Lebesgue spaces $\widehat{L}^p(\rd) \ (1\leq p \leq \infty)$ defined by
+We shall see that this will play no role in our analysis, as we do not use the conservation of energy of $(\#)$ to achieve global existence.
+This contrasts with well-posedness scenario in $H^{1/2}(\R^3)$.
+For example, in \cite[Theorem 2.3]{frohlich2007dynamical} it is proved that radially symmetric data with negative energy lead to blow-up solutions in finite time for \eqref{rhf} with $\alpha=\gamma=1$.

+For higher order Hartree-Fock equation Carles et. al. in \cite[Corollary 4.7]{carles2015higher} obtained propagation of $H^s(\R^3)$-regularity with $s\in\mathbb{N}$.
+We plan to address similar result in the spaces involving $L^p(\rd)$-integrability. \end{Remark} We now turn our attention to the well-posedness of $(\#)$ in the Fourier-Lebesgue spaces $\widehat{L}^p(\rd)$ (with $1\leq p \leq \infty$) defined by

 where $\frac{1}{p}+\frac{1}{p'}=1.$ We note that by Hausdroff-Young inequality, $L^p(\R^d) \subset \widehat{L}^p(\R^d)$ for $1\leq p \leq 2$ and $ \widehat{L}^p(\R^d) \subset L^p(\R^d)$ for $2\leq p \leq \infty.$ We denote by $L^2_{rad}(\R^d)$, space of radial functions in $L^2(\R^d)$.
 Now we state the following theorem: \begin{theorem}[Local well-posedness in $ \widehat{L}^p\cap L^2$] Let